dnmore/hikeup-form/README.md

 # Tailwindcss Form
 ***
-Registration form designed with the utility classes from Tailwind CSS.
+Responsive registration form designed with the utility classes from Tailwind CSS.

-### Screenshot
+### Preview
 ![Full preview of the page](/preview.PNG)

 ## License